Roll20/roll20-character-sheets/Numenera_NathasNumenera_English/ReadMe.md

 3. More detailed "Readme.md" with better layout
 4. New screenshot/image
 5. Updated sheet.json with the new screenshot
-6. Replaced the macros file for a better layout ("NathasNumenera_Roll20_Macros.md")
+6. Replaced the txt macros file for a better layout ("NathasNumenera_Roll20_Macros.md")